Information for term High School Abroad in Germany

 The landscape of Germany is as diverse as its customs and dialects.
 Make one unique corner of the country your own by studying abroad in high school with CIEE for a semester or a full year.

 Picture navigating the intricacies of chemistry taught in German at the local high school.
 Joining your classmates for a pickup game of football after a long day of classes.
-Getting to know your host family over a hearty welcome dinner of goulash, bratwurst, and strudel.
+Getting to know your homestay over a hearty welcome dinner of goulash, bratwurst, and strudel.

 Regardless of where you’re placed — whether in the center of Berlin or outside city limits — you’ll develop your German language skills through both coursework and conversations with the locals.
 You’ll immerse yourself in the rich history and culture of one of Europe’s most fascinating countries, and build independence and life skills that you can draw on for the rest of your life.

 Upon arriving in Germany with your fellow participants, you will be met by CIEE staff in Berlin, where you will begin your three-day orientation.
 During orientation, you will participate in different workshops focusing on a variety of themes — culture, language, academics, social norms, current events — all designed to best prepare you for your experience in Germany.
 Additionally, you’ll see some of the best that Germany’s capital has to offer!

 Activities are subject to change, but may include a visit to the Reichstag building, which houses the German Bundestag.
 Take an afternoon boat trip up the Spree, or enjoy wandering through Charlottenburg Palace, Berlin’s largest palace.
 Laugh over incredible food during group meals each evening, and get to know CIEE staff and other participants.
-After orientation, you will depart for your host community and spend a couple of days with your host family before starting school.
+After orientation, you will depart for your host community and spend a couple of days with your homestay before starting school.

 Daily LifeClick to Open